You can now download The National Archives Education Service’s Resource and Workshop catalogues free of charge. Simply click on the links below:

 Our taught sessions for schools are offered free of charge.
 They are very popular and need to be booked in advance.

-- workshops at The National Archives, Kew
+- on site workshops at The National Archives, Kew

 Our taught sessions are designed by qualified teachers to complement the National Curriculum for History or relevant exam specifications syllabi.
-They are delivered by teachers, or in some cases by costumed interpreters.
+They are delivered by teachers or, in some cases, by costumed interpreters.

 We accommodate group sizes of between 8-35 students.
 All groups must be accompanied by at least 2 adults.

-Find out about visiting The National Archives
+Find out about visiting The National Archives.

 Select a workshop.